SemWES/docs-and-training/code_examples/Python/sync_calculator/README.md

 Python example for a synchronous service
 ========================================

 This is a very simple example of a synchronous service written in Python.
+It implements a simple calculator behind a SOAP web interface and represents services with defined, short execution times.

+For details on the implementation, also read the [corresponding tutorial](../../tutorials/services/python_sync_calculator.md).

 ## Prerequisites
 To build, run, and test this skeleton service, you only need to have Docker